UPPMAX/uppmax_intro_day_1/docs/reflections/20240827/README.md

 ### Group sizes and exercise procedure

-I decided to use a group size of 3 people and that was a god decision.
+I decided to use a group size of 3 people and that was a good decision.
 I used the standard exercise setup I've been using
 [as on my website on teaching 'Duo's in Breakout rooms'](https://richelbilderbeek.github.io/teaching/exercise_procedures/duos_in_breakout_rooms/).